 The gardens and campus serve as an excellent outdoor teaching laboratory for numerous classes and as a source of inspiration for students, faculty, and visitors.
 The campus was officially designated an arboretum in March 2000.
 Now known as The Landscape Arboretum of Temple University Ambler, it continues to develop as a living laboratory.
 The formal gardens have recently been revitalized to express the character of their original design, and many new garden additions are included throughout the grounds.

 After careful consultation with their advisors, juniors and seniors in Landscape Architecture and Horticulture and students in other Ambler College programs may elect to enroll in a semester abroad.
-Many options are available, including the Rome campus and the Edinburgh Exchange Program.
+Many options are available, including the Rome or Japan campuses and the Edinburgh Exchange Program.
 Applications and scholarship information for the exchange program are available from the Department of Landscape Architecture and Horticulture.
 For more information about Study Abroad options, see International Programs and Study Abroad.

 Return to menu